 He also read others articles, said that I'm doing great and that he'd read everything I wrote from now on.
-First of all, thank you so much for your support.
+So, first of all, thank you so much for your support.
 I do appreciate that.
 It's fuel for me to continue what I'm doing, that is, writing and hoping that I can impact an immense number of lives.
-Because of all this, I'm writing this letter to you.
+So, because of all this, I'm writing this letter to you.

 Before starting our letter, I need to create some context.
 My friend told me that it's awe-inspiring what I'm doing with my website.
 He'd want to do something like this, but he thinks that this isn't easy.
-He also asked me if I want to impact many people because I don't share my posts very often and that I need to divulge more.
-Given this context, here is my letter for you.
+He also asked me if I don't want to impact many people because I don't share my posts often and that I should divulge more.
+So, given this context, here is my letter for you.

 I like writing because it's timeless.
 It's telepathy.
 Maybe what you write now will reach someone that will need to read it, in another time, whether days or decades from now, in another space across the world.
 So you'll be connecting your mind with theirs.

-My first goal to start this blog is to prove that I have consistency in keeping the writing habit.
+My first goal to start this blog is to prove that I can create consistency in keeping the writing habit.
 In the beginning, I just wanted to sit every day and write a little.
 Then, in another day, write a little more.
 Today, after more than one year of doing this, I can say that it's almost natural for me to do this.
-I chose writing because it helps me think clearly, which is a meta-skill I want to develop (I'm also going to write about the meta-skills I want to create).
+I chose writing because it helps me think clearly, which is a meta-skill I want to develop (I will also write about the meta-skills I want to create).
 Why don't you use this same goal to start writing?

 I like to think that this website is a Digital Garden.
 Little by little, I'm creating stuff, writing some pieces of notes, some articles.
 I'm focusing less on the results and more on the process of creation to get there.
 And like a garden, it will grow, and maybe something will impact a lot of lives.
 So, answering your question if I want to reach a lot of people?
 I do, but not necessarily now.
 I believe in the "telepathy" idea that someday, somewhere, someone will need to read what I'm doing here.